wiggitywhitney/vibe_practice/preferences.md

 - Need progressive complexity with clear explanations
 - Want guidance on modern patterns and practices
 - Will indicate if explanations become overwhelming

+## Journal Entries
+- Create daily journal entries for days with development activity
+- Structure entries with these specific sections:
+  1. A detailed summary of the day's accomplishments
+  2. A clear snapshot of the project's current state
+  3. Explicitly discussed next steps (not speculative)
+  4. Recommendations for next session preparation
+- Format as markdown with date header (## YYYY-MM-DD)
+- Store entries chronologically in engineering-journal.md with newest at top
+- When updating, replace only the specific entry for the current date
+- Preserve all entries from other dates
+- Print entries to chat for quick review
+- Stage commits with consistent message format "Add journal entry for YYYY-MM-DD"

 ## Documentation
 - Keep this preferences.md file updated as new preferences are discovered